drittich/DnsTube/README.md

 ## Acknowledgments

 Some of the UI was inspired by [CloudFlare-DDNS-Updater](https://github.com/birkett/CloudFlare-DDNS-Updater).
-That project was never updated for Cloudflare's new API, thus this was born.